University Writing Program

 Theresa is a Continuing Lecturer in the University Writing Program where she teaches a variety of upper-and lower-division writing courses, most often Writing in the Health Professions and Advanced Composition.
 Throughout her time in the UWP, she has served as the Professional Development Coordinator and Assistant Director for Online Writing Instruction.

 Beyond the UWP, Theresa is pursuing a PhD through Texas Tech University.
-Her research is centered on teaching cultural humility, cultural safety, and structural competence to rising healthcare professionals through an examination of how people communicate health issues through performance.
+Her research is centered on teaching health equity to rising healthcare professionals through an examination of how people communicate health issues through performance.

 A Message to Students and Parents